 - Systemic or topical retinoids: These medications may help prevent an HPV infection from spreading and reduce skin inflammation.
 Taking 0.5 to 1.0 milligrams of acitretin daily for 6 months may be the most effective treatment.

 - Interferon-alpha: This contains a natural compound that reduces cell growth and division, especially in cancer cells.
-It can also help treat viral infections.
+It can also

 - Cholecalciferol: This medication is similar to vitamin D.

 - Sun avoidance or protection: Avoiding sun exposure, covering up as much as possible, and wearing sunscreen may help prevent skin cancer from developing.